 01 of 04

 Korean Rice Rolls (Kimbap)

 Kimbap is the staple food for all Korean picnics and lunchboxes.
 They look like sushi rolls, but kimbap is not restaurant food, it's snack food that you eat with your hands.

 Traditional fillings include seasoned vegetables, egg, meat and/or imitation crab, but these days anything goes.
 From Seoul to NYC, fillings range from cheesy to spicy to fresh.
 Kimbap is like the Korean version of a sandwich- you can change the filling to fit any diet, palate, or occasion.

 02 of 04

-Korean dumplings are traditionally made with a beef or pork filling, but chicken and vegetarian dumplings are also popular.
-Versatile and delicious, mandoo can be boiled, steamed, deep fried, pan-fried or added to soup.
-They are substantial enough for a main dish, but are also good as snack dishes or a mess-free lunch.
+Korean dumplings are traditionally made with beef or pork filling, but chicken and vegetarian dumplings are also popular.
+Versatile and delicious, mandoo can be boiled, steamed, deep-fried, pan-fried or added to a soup.
+They are substantial enough for a main dish but are also good as snack dishes or a mess-free lunch.

 03 of 04

 This Korean rolled egg omelet (Gaeran Mari) recipe is as easy to make as an American omelet, but it looks beautiful and is nicely portable for a picnic lunch.
 Healthy, delicious, and full of protein, Gaeran Mari has many variations.
 You can use different vegetables, add in some diced ham, omit the seaweed if you don't have any, or Westernize it with the addition of some cheese, and it will still be delicious if you keep the proportions right.